NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 7
+*In this problem, I wrote a code where the function reverses the elements of an array with using recursion.
+In this code I have a function `reverse(int[] arr, int start, int end)`.*
 #### Definitions
 + @ reverse - a set of statements that reverses the elements of an array between the given start and end indices.
 + @ arr the array to be reversed